hackoregon/getting-started/datascience/postgres_connection.md

 5. Close psql by entering the '\q' command in the psql session and hitting enter

-#### Now that you have a new super user created we need to activate the Jupyter Notebook virtual environment and install the Python psycopg2 package that lets us make connections to the DB
+#### Now that you have a new superuser created we need to activate the Jupyter Notebook virtual environment and install the Python psycopg2 package that lets us make connections to the DB

 1. Activate the Jupyter Notebook environment with the command below
   * activate-data-science
   * you should now see this prompt in your terminal session: '(data-science) hack@hackoregon-base'

-2. Use pip to install psycopg2 using the following commang
+2. Use pip to install psycopg2 using the following command
   * pip install psycopg2

 #### You now have the pieces needed to connect to the DB using Jupyter Notebook.
 Open a Jupyter Notebook by following the steps below.